 We need to make the travel logic easy to trust.
 In this guide, we sort out when multi-entry applications face closer reservation scrutiny, what details actually matter, and where applicants overbuild itineraries that create more doubt than support.
-For a multi-entry file, keep your dummy ticket aligned with your first trip and re-entry logic.
+For a multi-entry file, keep your flight reservation aligned with your first trip, exit plan and re-entry logic.

 Why A Multi-Entry Application Changes How Your Flight Reservation Is Read